 Set your out-of-office notification

 When you’re at the conference, you want to focus on the conference.
 The first step in avoiding the need to obsessively check your email or voicemail is setting an out-of-office message.
 Again, this includes your business phone and email.
 Another pro tip is to set your OOO notification a few days in advance as a way to let your clients and contacts know you’ll be away.

 Prepare your team

-If this is your first time away or your staff isn’t used to you being away, try a dry run before you go.
-This may also help become more aware of responsibilities you can hand off or delegate in the future.
+If this is your first time away or your team isn’t used to you being away, try a dry run before you go.
+This may also help you become more aware of responsibilities you can hand off or delegate in the future.
 (Training up is the way to go.)

 Plan to be social

 This may depend on the size of the conference and your industry, but for accounting and bookkeeping conferences, social media is a huge component.
 Most events have a specific hashtag.